curious-wombat/pantry-tracker/README.md

 - **Prioritizes expiring ingredients** automatically when generating suggestions
 - Tuned for: high-protein, low-carb, low-GI, pre-diabetes friendly, fiber-rich, colorful micronutrients
 - Macro targets: 1700–1900 cal/day, 100–120g protein/day
-- Each suggestion shows: prep time, calories, protein, tags, ingredients you have, what to buy, and numbered step-by-step instructions
+- Each suggestion shows: prep time, calories, protein, carbs, fat, fiber, tags, ingredients you have, what to buy, and numbered step-by-step instructions
-- Vegetarian options included

 ### Multi-Household
-- Each household has a unique code (e.g. `test-house')
+- Each household has a unique code (e.g. `test-house`)
 - Switch households via 🏠 button in the inventory header
 - All data is scoped per household
+- Household code also accepted as a query param for API access

 ---